ibm-cloud-docs/speech-to-text/features.md

 -   Use *Narrowband* or *Telephony* models for audio that is sampled at a minimum sampling rate of 8 kHz.
 -   Large speech models supports both audio sampled at sampling rates of either 8 kHz or 16 kHz.

 Starting **August 1, 2023**, all previous-generation models are now **discontinued** from the service.
-New clients must now only use the next-generation models.
-All existing clients must now migrate to the equivalent next-generation model.
-For more information, see [Migrating to next-generation models](/docs/speech-to-text?topic=speech-to-text-models-migrate).
+New clients must now only use the large speech models or next-generation models.
+All existing clients must now migrate to the equivalent large speech model or next-generation model.
+For more information, see [Migrating to large speech models](/docs/speech-to-text?topic=speech-to-text-models-migrate).
 {: attention}

 ## Using audio formats